v-pbartley/openhack-mc4h/Challenge-01/Readme.md

 ## Learning Objectives
 + Understand the prerequisites for deploying Azure API for FHIR and FHIR-Proxy
 + Become familiar with the Azure API for FHIR and FHIR-Proxy deployment process
-+ Understand the Azure API for FHIR - FHIR-Proxy Relationship
++ Understand the Azure API for FHIR - FHIR-Proxy relationship

 ### Azure API for FHIR and FHIR-Proxy Relationship
 The FHIR-Proxy acts as a Pre- and Post- Processor for Azure API for FHIR.
 FHIR-Proxy has its own Client Credential Auth Flow and adds a means of Role Based Consent to Azure API for FHIR.